oracle-livelabs/database/db-23c-fundamentals/javascript/javascript.md

 ## Introduction

-In this workshop, you will learn about the advanced programming capabilities of the Oracle Database, including server-side programming using PL/SQL and JavaScript.
-Oracle Database's support for various programming languages enables developers to implement complex business logic directly within the database, ensuring efficient and scalable applications.
+In this workshop, you will learn server-side programming using PL/SQL and JavaScript in Oracle Database 23ai.
+Oracle Database's support for various programming languages enables developers to build complex business logic directly within the database, helping you create efficient and scalable applications.

 Estimated Lab Time: 25 minutes

 ### Objective:
 The objective of this workshop is to familiarize you with the server-side programming features of the Oracle Database, focusing on PL/SQL and JavaScript.
-By the end of this workshop, you will be able to create and execute stored procedures using PL/SQL and JavaScript, leveraging the power of the Oracle Database for efficient data processing.
+By the end of this workshop, you will be able to create and execute stored procedures using PL/SQL and JavaScript.

 ### Prerequisites:
 - Access to Oracle Database 23ai.